COVID-19 claims Lindy McDaniel, retired major-league pitcher and longtime preacher

 “Every hitter knows every pitch you’re going to throw against him and vice versa,” he said.
 “They have pictures and videos, and we didn’t have any of that when I played.
 The game has become more specialized.”

-Church and family keep McDaniel and Nancy, his wife of 12 years, busy.
+Church and family keep McDaniel and Nancy, his third wife, busy.

-He remarried after cancer claimed his wife, Alice.
+His first marriage ended in divorce in 1979.
+Cancer claimed his second wife, Alice, in 2008.
 McDaniel’s family includes five children, 15 grandchildren and five great-grandchildren.